Child Protection Section - Full-Time; Fairbanks

 (positions 21-CP-03; open until filled)

-The Child Protection section is recruiting for two full-full time attorney positions to handle child-in-need-of-aid cases in the Fairbanks office.
-The caseload is heavy and focused on litigation.
-This position requires extensive superior court trial work and a significant amount of written motion practice.
-The attorney in this position also may be called upon to handle civil commitment hearings and adult guardianship proceedings.
-The attorney may also have the opportunity to work on child welfare policy and participate in special projects aimed at improving the child welfare system in Alaska.
+The Child Protection section is recruiting for two full time attorney positions to handle child-in-need-of-aid cases in the Fairbanks office.
+The caseload offers the opportunity to gain extensive experience in trial work and written motion practice.
+The attorney in these positions may be called upon to handle civil commitment hearings and adult guardianship proceedings.
+These attorneys may also have the opportunity to work on child welfare policy and participate in special projects aimed at improving the child welfare system in Alaska.
 Some travel within Alaska will be necessary.

-At least two years of trial experience and experience in child abuse or neglect law is highly desired.
+At least two years of trial experience and experience in child abuse or neglect law is highly desired but is not required.
 General criminal and family law experience will also be considered.
 Candidates must have strong litigation, case management, and time management skills.
 Candidates must also be able to demonstrate effective and appropriate consensus building and a willingness to be flexible.
 These positions require an attorney who is a creative thinker, able to think and make decisions quickly, and able to work independently and well under pressure.
-The successful candidate should be committed to the child welfare field and able to work with a variety of people, including the client agency, the public, and witnesses.
+The successful candidate should be able to work with a variety of people, including the client agency, the public, and witnesses.

 For additional information about this position, contact Carla Erickson at (907) 269-5140.